paulgazz/kmax/docs/experiments.md

     time kmaxdriver.py -g $(make CC=cc ARCH=x86 -f /path/to/kmax/scripts/makefile_override alldirs) 2>unit_pc.time | tee unit_pc
     time kmaxdriver.py --aggregate < unit_pc > full_pc 2> full_pc.time

+The `makefile_override` Makefile will extract the list of top-level directories from the top-leverl Linux Makefile.
+This top-level Makefile is not a Kbuild Makefile, so Kmax is not used.

 ### Results 2019-11-18

 Commodity PC desktop, core i5 (circa 2013), 16GB RAM, Debian 11, running with other processes